elin-rafferty/DES310-Project/README.md

 # DES310-Project
 Our professional DES310 project with a client from Modern Wolf.
-Our code name is "One More Run".
+Our name is Squid Kid Studios and our game is called Operation Exodus.

 About:
 The game is a top down rogue like with element of survival and resource management.
 The game utilises tilemaps to create a seamless environment.
 It will have a detailed pixelated art style.